OSU-App-Club/CTS/README.md

 ## License

-cts is available under the MIT license.
+CTS is available under the MIT license.
 See the LICENSE file for more info.